Rule 3796:6-2-10 | Medical marijuana dispensary certificate of operation renewal.

-(H) A dispensary shall not purchase, receive, possess, sell, or dispense any medical marijuana without a valid, unexpired certificate of operation issued by the state board of pharmacy.
-Such activity is unlicensed and may subject the dispensary to discipline under this division.
+(4) A dispensary shall not purchase, receive, sell, or dispense any medical marijuana while the certificate of operation is lapsed.

-(I) If a renewal application and all applicable fees are submitted to the board after a suspension period pursuant to paragraph (G) of this rule, the board shall not renew such certificate.
-A dispensary that allowed its license to lapse and wishes to again operate as a licensed dispensary under Chapter 3796. of the Revised Code and this division shall apply for a license in accordance with rules 3796:6-2-01 and 3796:6-2-02 of the Administrative Code.
+(3) A dispensary that allowed its certificate of operation to expire and wishes to resume operations as a licensed dispensary under Chapter 3796. of the Revised Code and this division shall apply for a license in accordance with rules 3796:6-2-01 and 3796:6-2-02 of the Administrative Code.

 Last updated February 14, 2022 at 8:57 AM